mongodb-js/charts-embed-sdk/examples/charts/authenticated-custom-jwt/README.md

 MongoDB Charts allows you to create visualizations of your MongoDB data using a simple web interface.
 You can view the visualizations within the Charts UI, or you can use the Embedding feature to render the charts in an external web application.

 Charts can be embedded either using a simple IFRAME snippet, or by using the Charts Embedding SDK from your JavaScript code.
-When using the SDK, embedded charts can be either unauthenticated (meaning anyone who has the embed code can view the chart), or authenticated (whereby the user can only view the chart if they have an active authentication session linked to a Charts authentication provider).
+When using the SDK, embedded charts can be either unauthenticated (meaning anyone who has access to the page where the chart is embedded can view the chart), or authenticated (whereby the user can only view the chart if they have an active authentication session linked to a Charts authentication provider).

 This sample shows how to use the JavaScript Embedding SDK to render **authenticated** embedded charts, specifically via a custom jwt authentication.
 The sample app has its own authentication and token issuing logic.
 You may want to follow a similar approach if you are not integrating with an external authentication mechanism or your authentication is not based on JWTs.
 Alternatively, if you are using an existing authentication mechanism that issues JWTs, you can use those tokens to authenticate your chart rendering requests after configuring a Charts authentication provider that can validate the JWT.